Porky Pig: Later years

 In the movie Looney Tunes: Back in Action (2003), Porky (Bob Bergen again) makes a cameo appearance alongside Speedy Gonzales, where they both lament their politically incorrect status.
 At the end of the movie, Porky tries to say his classic line, but stutters so much, the lights are turned off around him as the studio closes for the night; so an irritated Porky simply says, "G-g-go home, folks."

 Porky appears as a toddler version of himself in Baby Looney Tunes (2002), albeit only in the show's musical numbers.
 Petunia functioned as the show's more major pig character.

 Porky appears as the "Eager Young Space Cadet" in the animated series Duck Dodgers (2003–2005), again voiced by Bob Bergen.

 Porky has a descendant in Loonatics Unleashed (2005–2007) named Pinkster Pig (who was also voiced by Bob Bergen).
 Pinkster had been an old friend of Danger Duck (Daffy Duck's descendant), but became a villain when he was adopted by Stoney and Bugsy (descendants of Rocky and Mugsy).

 Porky also appears in most episodes of Cartoon Network's animated series The Looney Tunes Show (2011–2014), voiced again by Bob Bergen.
 He is still friends with Daffy Duck and often sucked into Daffy's schemes.
 Porky is also Daffy's nervous, fall guy buddy, similar to their relationship in classic comic books.
-It is also revealed in the show that in his high school years, he was a jock who bullied Daffy.
+It is also revealed in the show that in his high school years, he was a jock who bullied Daffy, while during their childhood years, it was Daffy who bullied Porky.

 In the documentary I Know That Voice (2013), Bob Bergen explains how to recreate the pig's famous stutter, demonstrating how difficult it is to do it without practice.
 He finishes the segment by joking "Nobody [else] can do that, and that's why I have job security!"

 Porky appears in the direct-to-video movie Looney Tunes: Rabbits Run (2015), reprised by Bob Bergen.

-Porky Pig appears as a recurring character in New Looney Tunes, voiced once again by Bob Bergen.
+Porky Pig appears as a recurring character in New Looney Tunes (2015–2020), voiced again by Bob Bergen.
 Here, he is shown to be fatter, like some of his earlier appearances in the mid-1930s.
 Porky was first mentioned in "Dust Bugster", where he told Bugs about a television series whose name was not mentioned that led to Bugs binge-watching it.